 Think of it: ground beef can really be made / shaped into an infinite amount of dishes, not just patties or meatballs!
 It can be enjoyed hot or cold, morning, day or night.
 It can be turned into something extremely fancy or totally super rustic.

-Heck, some people even use it as pizza crust.
-Now that, I really have to try!
+Heck, you could even use it as pizza crust if you wanted to.
+Now that you really have to try, if you haven’t already!

 Ground beef is the one meat that will always take me out of trouble when the fridge is practically empty.
 I know it’s done miracles for me this week.
 I’m very grateful to have a fairly good supply of the stuff in my freezer.